-The Board has adopted a Whistleblower Policy to encourage the Company's employees, suppliers, contractors and other eligible persons to raise and report instances of alleged misconduct where there are reasonable grounds to suspect such conduct, without fear of intimidation, disadvantage or reprisal.
+The Board has adopted a Whistleblower Policy to encourage Viva Energy's employees, suppliers, contractors and other eligible persons to raise and report instances of alleged misconduct where there are reasonable grounds to suspect such conduct, without fear of intimidation, disadvantage or reprisal.

-The Board will be informed of any material concerns raised under the Whistleblower Policy that call into question the culture of the Company.
+The Board will be informed of any material concerns raised under the Whistleblower Policy that call into question our culture.